 - Most important: Understand the flowcharting process I recommend and actually use it.

-The quickest (and probably most efficient) way to do this would be to get my Core Dialogflow course bundle.
+The quickest and easiest way would be to get my Learn Dialogflow ES course bundle.

 When to start using Dialogflow CX

 So when should you start using Dialogflow CX?

 Here is my rule of thumb: if you find that the flowchart you have created using my process is too complex, then I would recommend moving to CX at that time.